 Part 1 includes questions about your child’s experiences, and is used for individual, classroom and school reports and summaries.
 This information may be used to better understand your child and plan for the school year.
 For this reason, your child’s name will be attached to this information and these reports may be shared with school personnel.
 School personnel follow their professional practice guidelines for safeguarding your child’s personal information and these reports are not made public.

-Part 2 of the CHEQ includes questions about different socio-economic markers, (e.g. employment, education, income) and is confidential.
+Part 2 of the CHEQ includes questions about things like employment, education and income.
+Answers to these questions are confidential.
 Your responses to these questions are not provided to your child’s school personnel.
 Identifying information is removed from these responses and these data are used for research purposes only, to better understand the characteristics of your neighborhood and community.
 This information is grouped together with similar information from children in your child’s class and/or school and is used to highlight how different factors influence the nature of the experiences children have before they begin Kindergarten.
 This population health perspective is used by community and government partners to inform programs and services in your community.